Published: November 26, 2020

 Some fibres are polysaccharides, but unlike starches cannot be broken down to monosaccharides and absorbed by your body.
-Therefore, fibres do not provide you with a direct source of energy.
+Fibres do not provide you with a direct source of energy.

 Polysaccharide fibres include cellulose, hemicelluloses, pectins, and gums and mucilages.
 Lignin is a non-polysaccharide fibre.